ndphillips/useR2017_pres/index.md

 ### Publication

-Phillips, Nathaniel D., Neth, Hansjoerg, Woike, Jan & Gaissmeier, Wolfgang.
-(2017).
 FFTrees: A toolbox to create, visualize and evaluate fast-and-frugal decision trees. *Judgment and Decision Making*.

 ### Collaborators